home-assistant/home-assistant.io/source/_components/sensor.netatmo_public.markdown

 footer: true
 logo: netatmo.png
 ha_category: Sensor
-ha_release: 0.75
+ha_release: 0.76
 ---

 The Netatmo Public sensor allows you to expose data from [Netatmo](https://weathermap.netatmo.com/) to Home Assistant, even if you don't have a Netatmo device yourself.
+Currently only support live rain data.

 To enable the Netatmo sensor, you have to set up [netatmo](/components/netatmo/).